 To set the default tool collection, do the following:

 An alternate approach is to agree upon a tool collection name and have each developer create a new copy of the tool collection with the agreed-upon name.
 Then each developer can use the new tool collection name to build the version-controlled project.

 To create a new name for the tool collection in the IDE, do the following:

 Each developer should use the default tool collection to build the version-controlled project.

 Suppose you need the Welcome project to work on both Oracle Solaris and Linux.
-Some developers are using Linux with the Oracle Solaris Studio tool collection and other developers are using Oracle Solaris with the same version of the tool collection.
+Some developers are using Linux with the Oracle Developer Studio tool collection and other developers are using Oracle Solaris with the same version of the tool collection.

 You should add the project to the VCS the same way you did previously and create a